Unai Hernández

-Unai Hernández Lorenzo (born 14 December 2004) is a Spanish professional footballer who plays as a midfielder for Saudi Pro League club Al-Shabab on loan from Al-Ittihad.
+Unai Hernández Lorenzo (born 14 December 2004) is a Spanish professional footballer who plays as a midfielder for Girona FC, on loan from Saudi club Al-Ittihad Club.

-Early life

-Born in Badalona, Barcelona, Catalonia, Hernández started his footballing career at Girona.

 Career

+Born in Badalona, Barcelona, Catalonia, Hernández began his career with Girona FC, and made his senior debut with the reserves in the 2021–22 season, in Tercera División RFEF.
+On 23 July 2022, he signed for FC Barcelona and returned to the youth setup.

+Hernández first appeared with Barcelona Atlètic on 21 January 2023, playing the last 24 minutes of a 1–0 Primera Federación away win over CD Calahorra.
+He subsequently became a regular starter for the B-team, before transferring to Saudi Pro League side Al-Ittihad Club on 31 January 2025.

-On 9 September 2025, Hernández joined Al-Shabab on a one-year loan from Al-Ittihad.
+On 9 September 2025, Hernández joined Al-Shabab FC on a one-year loan deal.
+On 14 August of the following year, he returned to Girona also in a temporary deal, being assigned to the first team in Segunda División.

 Style of play

 Hernández has been described as "handles himself very well when he has to move to the left side, with very quick and different changes of pace".

 Personal life

 Hernández is the older brother of Unax Hernández.
 He is the son of Josep Hernández and Raquel Lorenzo.